|Popular in||December||High demand for flights, 7% potential price rise|

 To call Montreal merely the Paris of North America is to sell it short.
 True, the island in the Saint Lawrence River has the architecture, the food and joie de vivre of the French capital, but it is a mix of more than 40 ethnic groups, a complicated history and a vibrant and edgy bohemian scene that confounds that description.

-The city freezes during wintertime and temperatures plummet to -30, but there is no bad time to search for cheap flights to Montreal.
-Montrealers make the most of winter with a carnival; shopping in Ville Souteraine, the underground city, with more than 30km of shopping, and its hearty fare (including poutine, a rib-sticking mix of chips, cheese curd and gravy).
+The city freezes during wintertime and temperatures plummet to -30, but there is no bad time to search for flights to Montreal.
+Montrealers make the most of winter with a carnival; shopping in Ville Souteraine, the underground city, with more than 18 miles of shopping, and its hearty fare (including poutine, a rib-sticking mix of chips, cheese curd and gravy).

 The starting point for the tourist is Vieux Montreal.
 Here, you’ll find City Hall, Bonsecours Market, and the awe-inspiring Notre-Dame-de-Bon-Secours Chapel.
 In “new” Montreal, Le Plateau is the city’s creative heart, home to designers, writers and artists.

-Montreal is human scale with Mont Royal, 1,000 parks, 350km of bicycle paths and 900 outdoor skating rinks.
+Montreal is human scale with Mont Royal, 1,000 parks, 217 miles of bicycle paths and 900 outdoor skating rinks.
 Prince Arthur Street, Saint-Laurent and Les Eclusiers are the places to party.
 Bars are open until 3am and some never close.

 With predominantly wet, warm summers and cold, snowy winters, the climate of Montreal is varied and seasonal.
 In winter snowfall is abundant, and snow is common both in spring and autumn.
 Temperatures well below freezing are experienced in winter, and the bitter weather is exacerbated by wind chill.
 Summer brings sunshine and pleasant days, with high humidity on occasion, although highs seldom exceed 25C.
 Rain can be expected any time of year in Montreal, but summer tends to be the wettest season.
 A feature of the climate of Montreal is the possibility of late autumn heat waves, enjoyed as “Indian summers”, which frequently occur.

 Between the city’s smart layout and extremely efficient public transport system, you’ll never worry about getting where you need to go.
 There are also plenty of bike paths all over the city if you want to get a little exercise.
 Public transport consists of metro, bus and commuter rail and is run by STCUM.
-The metro is sparkling clean and has four different lines with dozens of stations.
-The bus routes are connected with the metro and both run between 5:30am and 1am.
+The bus routes are connected with the metro and both run between early morning and late night.
 There are also a few night buses running after regular service ends.
 You can also get into the suburbs by connecting to the commuter rail.
 Check out the bus and metro tourist passes to save some money.
 Taxis are available by phone or by hailing one off of the street.
 If you really want to rent a car, there are plenty of companies in the city, but with congested traffic and all the easy transport options, it’s not recommended.